Vale: a prose linter

 - Red Hat documentation style guide

-Vale also supports supplementary style guides and you can customize rules to match your preferences.
+Vale also supports supplementary style guides.
+You can also create and customize rules to match your preferences.

 Quick setup